sage-church/cafe-kansas-site/README.md

 USING THE SITE:

 The files are organized by file type.
-All html files should be within a folder named 'cafe_kansas_html', css files need to be in a folder named 'cafe_kansas_css', picture files in a folder named 'cafe_kansas_pics', javascript files in a folder named 'cafe_kansas_js', and fonts in a folder named 'cafe_kansas_fonts'.
+All html files should be within a folder named 'cafe_kansas_html', css files need to be in a folder named 'cafe_kansas_css', jpg/png files in a folder named 'cafe_kansas_pics', javascript files in a folder named 'cafe_kansas_js', and woff files in a folder named 'cafe_kansas_fonts'.
 Also, all files will need to retain their original names.

 The site contains four pages.
 The 'Place Order' page is where you can select items to 'order' within the drop-down menus.
 Once going through the checkout process, no information will be sent anywhere (it is a 'dummy' checkout so to say {this is mentioned below}).